scaleway/serverless-functions-python/README.md

 Check out the examples to get started!

-## 🛟 Help & support

-- Scaleway support is available on Scaleway Console.
-- Additionally, you can join our [Slack Community](https://www.scaleway.com/en/docs/tutorials/scaleway-slack-community/)

 ## ❓ FAQ

 **Why do I need an additional package to call my function?**